mlin/gfabase/README.md

 # starting from the segments constituting a megabase of chr22, expand to the connected subgraph
 # without crossing "cutpoints" -- defined below
 ./gfabase sub chr22_chrY.gfab - --view --range --cutpoints 1 chr22:11,000,000-12,000,000 | less -S
 ```
+<sup>rGFA excerpted from from [Li, Feng, & Chu (2020)](https://dx.doi.org/10.1186/s13059-020-02168-z)</sup>

 If we've also `pip3 install genomicsqlite`, then we can open a .gfab file in the SQLite interactive shell and poke around in SQL.
-(This does require up-to-date host SQLite and `sqlite3` shell.)

 ```
 $ genomicsqlite chr22_chrY.gfab -readonly